 Height and Weight: 7’2″ and 190 pounds

-Distinguishing Characteristics: White Male, Brown hair, Brown eyes, Stevens hair was long at the time of his disappearance, his nickname was “Steve”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Brown eyes, Stevens hair was long at the time of his disappearance, his nickname was “Steve”

 Clothing/Jewelry Description: A blue parka, a t-shirt, white underwear, faded blue jeans, a brown leather belt, yellow slicker and boots, Steven was last known to be wearing yellow rubber gloves

 Steven was last seen in Remsen, New York on April 12th 1976.
 He was last seen by his 5 companions; T. Mark Seymour, James Thackaberry, Ken Sherwood, Robert Bromley and Bruce Weaver.
 They were all hiking up Mount Marcy, attempting to reach the summit of the mountain.

 They climbed until they were approximately 2 miles away from the summit at a lean-on.
 The group decided to stop here and build camp and fires to keep warm.
 The area had temperatures of 10 degrees and it was quite windy that day, the snow on the ground was hard enough to walk on.
 At 3:30 pm, Thomas drank some tea before he said he was going to walk on the trail.
 His companions initially believed that he was simply walking to see how much longer they had until they would reach the summit.
 They weren’t concerned until it started to get dark.

 By the time dark had reached, Steve had not returned and winds of up to 60 MPH started and snow came down hard.
 Some people from the group set out with flashlights in search of Steve.
 When they couldn’t find him and the weather became to hard to look through, they returned to the campsite and waited until the next morning.